vm8181/Excel-Shift-Analysis-Report-Automation/README.md

 - Power Query (M Language): For data transformation and summarization.
 - Power Pivot: For advanced data analysis and calculations.
 - Visualization: For creating charts and graphs to present data insights.
+- VBA(Visual Basic Application): Used VBA scripting to automate the renaming of worksheet.
 ## Project Details 📋
 ### Data Transformation and Summarization 🔄
 #### Automated Data Selection:
 - Automatically selects the existing workbook for the current month.
 If the current month’s workbook is not available, it selects the existing data.
 - Created a custom scolumn which will update dynamically using M language function.
+- Used VBA code to automatically pick name from B1 cell to fulfill the client's requirement.
 #### Data Transformation in Power Query:
 - Performed necessary transformations using M language.
 - Summarized the data on a monthly level.